fanout/zurl/README.md

 Description
 -----------

 Zurl is an HTTP and WebSocket client daemon with a ZeroMQ interface.
-To make an asynchronous HTTP request, simply send a message to Zurl using your favorite language.
+It lets you use messages to make asynchronous HTTP requests!

+Simply exchange messages with Zurl using your favorite language.
 For example, here's some Python:

 ```python
 import json
 import zmq